AlessandroBonomo28/pygame-tests/README.md

 In this repo there are some games I developed to keep my grandpa entertained during the day and some more experiments.
 You can download the executables on my itch.io page: https://alex-8bit.itch.io/
 ## Instructions to run/build
 Python 3 is required.
+- Go inside a game folder
 - Create a virtual environment with `python -v venv env`
+- Check if the project requires a `.env` file, if so configure it following the README instructions
 - run the environment

 ```